GeunhwaJeong/haneul-new/doc/src/learn/index.md

 Find the latest updates to these contents in this section:

+* [Haneul Move is feature complete](https://haneul.io/resources-move/why-we-created-haneul-move/) and ready for you to write safe and efficient smart contracts.
+See https://examples.haneul.io/ to learn Haneul Move by example.
 * If your application is written in JavaScript or TypeScript, follow the [TypeScript SDK documentation](https://github.com/GeunhwaJeong/haneul/tree/main/sdk/typescript) and [reference files](https://www.npmjs.com/package/@haneullabs/haneul.js).
 * Employ the enhanced [Move Visual Studio Code (VSCode) plugin](https://marketplace.visualstudio.com/items?itemName=move.move-analyzer) as described in the [related announcement](https://haneul.io/resources-haneul/announcing-enhanced-move-vs-code-plugin).
 * Get ready to participate in [Haneul Incentivized Testnet](https://haneul.io/resources-haneul/announcing-haneul-incentivized-testnet/)!